lightspeed393/SpaceOcean/README.md

 brew install binutils
 brew install wget
 # Clone the Pirate repo
-git clone https://github.com/PirateNetwork/PirateOcean --branch master --single-branch
+git clone https://github.com/SpaceWorksCo/SpaceOcean --branch master --single-branch
-# Change static branch to other branch you wish to compile
+# Change master branch to other branch you wish to compile
-cd PirateOcean
+cd SpaceOcean
 ./zcutil/fetch-params.sh
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use
 ./zcutil/build-mac.sh -j8